themix-project/themix-gui/README.md

 First, you need to compile the theme using the [Sass](http://sass-lang.com/) compiler.

-To install Sass, install Ruby and the gem command using your distributions' package manager.
+To install Sass, install Ruby and the gem command using your distribution's package manager.
 Then install `sass` with the `gem` command,

 `gem install sass`

 You'll also need the following commands in your path to generate the gresource binary.
-Install them using your distributions' package manager.
+Install them using your distribution's package manager.

 * `glib-compile-schemas`
 * `gdk-pixbuf-pixdata`